Math Supporting tagline

 MathML

-A Presentation MathML wikipedia link is a format based on XML.
+A Presentation MathML is a format based on XML.
 MathML expression is built up out of tokens that are combined using higher-level elements, which control their layout.
 It is inconvenient to write it by hand, but it advantage is that it is natively supported by modern web browsers.

 Others